For a website to be functional, it needs links that are active and ready to be accessed by customers who are looking for a specific type of content.

 Although some companies look for technological solutions to compensate for this type of problem, such as the use in internal processes, others are not yet ready to make this type of change.

-Ahrefs software is very popular particularly for SEO optimization (Search Engine Optimization) companies.
-It has tools for a number of elements, such as:
+Ahrefs' software is very popular, particularly for Search Engine Optimization (SEO) for businesses.
+It has tools for a variety of elements, such as:

 - Website auditing;